judiebig/DR-DiffuSE/README.md

 # DR-DiffuSE

+**Update 12.5:**

-Update 11.19: In our recent work "DOSE: Diffusion Dropout with Adaptive Prior for Speech Enhancement, NeurIPS, 2023", we revisited why condition collapse happens -- (1) error accumulation (by finite iterative steps (mathematical) and learning errors (sample & true errors)), (2) non-dominent position of condition factor.
+In our recent work "DOSE: Diffusion Dropout with Adaptive Prior for Speech Enhancement, NeurIPS, 2023", we revisited why condition collapse happens -- (1) error accumulation (by finite iterative steps (mathematical) and learning errors (sample & true errors)), (2) non-dominent position of condition factor.
 We find the condition factor does help x_t recover x_0.
 Please read our recent work for more details.

-We found that the neural network architecture also affects the participation of conditional factors - an unreasonable neural network architecture may mislead and affect the conclusions (see the preliminary section in DOSE).
-Since in this work, we first use a compression operation to compress x_t and c along the channel dimension, we are concerned whether it will have a significant impact on the results -- we claimed we follow the SR3 setup, but in practice we just use compression operation (at the beginning).
-For the rigor of our conclusions, we decide to retest our approach and also investigate whether ddpm can be used as a data augmentation strategy for regression problems.
-Please give us some time to figure out the above.
-If you have any problems, feel free to contact us (wxtai AT outlook.com).
+---

+We also investigate DR-DiffuSE to verify whether some conclusions from DOSE are correct.

+The core difference between current version and previous one is that we make one modification:

+(1) line 328-334 in src/ddpm_trainer.py -- due to the amplitude of spectrom is high, we should start from c_t/y_t, rather than pure Gaussian noise.

+Based on this small modification, we conclude that:

+(1) Our variants, c_gen + two-branch version > c_gen concatenation version > y concatenation version (can be observed from both training losses and inference performance)

+(2) Even without explicit guidance, diffusion models (concatenation version, two-branch version) with 6 steps have denoising ability, but their performances are worse than that of the deterministic model.

+(3) Error accumulation issue exists (align with the claim in DOSE), 6 steps performs better than 200 steps under the no-guidance scenario.

+(4) Using a diffusion model to generate augmented data does improve generalization (a little bit).

 ---

 ## Brief
 This is the implementation of **DR-DiffuSE** (Revisiting Denoising Diffusion Probabilistic Models for Speech Enhancement: Condition Collapse, Efficiency and Refinement) by **PyTorch**.